If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Keep In Mind

-The methods we use in our guide might not suit every type of carpet.
-If you have an antique, Oriental, Persian, or any other unique carpet, first do a spot test in an inconspicuous area.
-Then allow the solution to sit for 15 minutes and check for any signs of damage, such as discoloration.
+The methods in this guide might not suit every carpet type.
+If you have an antique, Oriental, Persian, or silk rug, perform a spot test in a hidden area first.
+Let the solution sit for 15 minutes and check for discoloration before proceeding.

 How to Remove Fresh Blood